-- T’ara Smith, who served as the moderator for this event, was originally diagnosed with Type 2 diabetes in 2017 but was re-diagnosed with LADA diabetes in 2019 and is Senior Manager of Beyond Type 2.
+- T’ara Smith, who served as the moderator for this event, was originally diagnosed with type 2 diabetes in 2017 but was re-diagnosed with latent autoimmune diabetes in adults (LADA) diabetes in 2019 and is senior manager of Beyond Type 2.

-- Joy Ashby Cornthwaite, a dietitian and a certifies diabetes care and education specialist.
+- Joy Ashby Cornthwaite, a dietitian and a certified diabetes care and education specialist.